jonesiscoding/available/README.md

 Some of the methodology used within these tools may not match the 'Swifty' way of obtaining the information, for two primary reasons:

+* While some of the functionality may be possible in Swift, some of those APIs are not available to CLI applications or are only possible for the user running the application.
 * Swift is not, by any means, my primary programming language.
-* While some of the functionality may be possible in Swift, some of those APIs are not available to CLI applications.

 As such, I am open to suggestions for improving the tests and reducing the number of bash callouts within the code.
 Open an issue or a PR!